Flank/flank-dashboard/metrics/web/docs/features/public_dashboard/01_public_dashboard.md

 Let's review what does anonymous log-in means.
 It means that we are creating a user record in the Firebase without having any information about the user like email, password, etc. Since there is no need for user interaction (like entering any email/password and so on) to log in anonymously, we can make it automatically on application startup.
 Once the user logs in anonymously, the `FirebaseAuth.onAuthStateChanged` emits a new anonymous user.
 The anonymous user has an identifier that allows us to create a user profile and save the user-specific data as if a user would log in as usual.

-Also, according to the [Firebase Authentication](https://firebase.flutter.dev/docs/auth/usage/#anonymous-sign-in) documentation, the user will be saved through application sessions.
-It means that the user won't lose its data, like selected theme, on application closing or browser page refresh.
+Also, according to the [Firebase Authentication](https://firebase.flutter.dev/docs/auth/usage/#anonymous-sign-in) documentation, the user is saved through application sessions.
+It means that the user doesn't lose their data, like selected theme, on application closes or browser page refreshes.
 The initially created anonymous account will not persist on the next sign-in in the following cases:

 - The user signed out from the anonymous account.
 - The user clears their browser storage.
-- The user opens the application using the private browsing method, for example, using incognito mode in the Google Chrome browser.
+- The user opens the application using the private browsing method (for example, using incognito mode in the Google Chrome browser).

 Consider the pros and cons of this approach:

 Pros:
 - Requires minimal changes in Firebase security rules.
-- Do not require changes in saving the user-selected theme.
+- Does not require changes in saving the user-selected theme.
 - Requires minimal changes in the currently existing codebase.
-- Leaves an ability to gather analytics for not authenticated users.
+- Leaves an ability to gather analytics for non-authenticated users (authenticated anonymously).

 Cons:
-- Still saving the user information to the Firestore.
+- Still saves the user information to the Firestore.
+- May significantly increase the number of user profiles stored in the Firestore database.

 Since using the Firebase anonymous user allows us to not change the process of storing the user information like selected theme and requires minimal changes in the existing codebase, we are going to use an existing approach with the Firebase anonymous user.